MaxCan-Code/stat/core/README.md

 Core functions
 ==============

-⍺   The functions all take an axis as an
-    optional integer left argument.
-Its default
-    value is 1; that is, unlike APL primitives, the functions default to the LEADING axis: the mean of a numerical matrix is the means of its columns.
+The functions are monadic and operate on the LEADING axis: e.g. the mean of a numerical matrix is the means of its columns.

-⍵   For scalar ⍵, the functions return ⍵

-The functions are:

 function | result
 ---------|-------------------